AaltoSciComp/scicomp-docs/aalto/jupyterhub-instructors.rst

 - We don't have unlimited computational resources, but we can try to procure what is necessary.
 Work as hard as you can to spread the load and de-peak deadlines.
+You should discuss estimated number of students and estimated deadlines (days of the week) before courses start so that we can spread the load some.

 - There is no integration to any other learning management systems, such as the CS department A+ (yet).
-The only unique identifier of students is the Aalto username.
+The only unique identifier of students is the Aalto username.  ``nbgrader`` can get you a csv file with these usernames, what happens after that point is up to you.

 - Currently there is nothing in place to return marked-up assignments to students.
 We can possibly make a root script to do this.
+  Organize assignments by username and we can do the rest.

 More info